earthgirl7/Hide-Twitter-Feed/README.md

 Arc Boost: Hidden X/Twitter Timeline Until You Post.

 ### Description
 This Arc Boost hides your X timeline and all related content until you post a tweet.
 Once you hit the "Post" button, your timeline will be revealed.
-Alternatively, you can press "t" to reveal the timeline.
 It’s a great way to force yourself into creation mode insteaf of consumption mode.
 Uses the Arc browser boost function.

 ![image](https://github.com/user-attachments/assets/aa3ec0cf-a388-400c-8904-908dc4d90d5a)